cap-js/docs/get-started/in-a-nutshell.md

    In order to start VSCode via the `code` CLI, users on macOS must first run a command (*Shell Command: Install 'code' command in PATH*) to add the VS Code executable to the `PATH` environment variable.
 Read VS Code's [macOS setup guide](https://code.visualstudio.com/docs/setup/mac) for help.
    :::

+   > For Java development in VS Code you need to [install extensions](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).

 4. Run `cds watch` in an [*Integrated Terminal*](https://code.visualstudio.com/docs/terminal/basics)

    ::: code-group